-Saudi Arabia says firm Arab stand needed to deter Iran
+Saudi Arabia says firm Arab stand needed to deter Iran, Iraq demurs

 MECCA, Saudi Arabia (Reuters) - Saudi Arabia’s king told an emergency Arab summit on Thursday that decisive action was needed to stop Iranian “escalations” in the region following attacks on Gulf oil assets, as American officials said a U.S. military deployment had deterred Tehran.

+A Gulf Arab statement and a separate communique issued after the wider summit both supported the right of Saudi Arabia and the United Arab Emirates to defend their interests after the attacks on oil pumping stations in the kingdom and tankers off the UAE.

+But in a sign of regional tensions, Iraq, which has good ties with neighbouring Iran and Washington, said it objected to the Arab communique, which stated that any cooperation with Tehran should be based on “non-interference in other countries”.

+“The absence of a firm deterrent stance against Iranian behaviour is what led to the escalation we see today,” King Salman told the two late night consecutive meetings.

-King Salman had opened an earlier meeting of Sunni Muslim Gulf leaders with a warning that Shi’ite Iran’s development of nuclear and missile capabilities and its threatening of world oil supplies posed a risk to regional and global security.
+The ruler of the world’s top crude exporter said Shi’ite Iran’s development of nuclear and missile capabilities and its threatening of world oil supplies posed a risk to regional and global security.

-“The absence of a firm deterrent stance against Iranian behaviour is what led to the escalation we see today,” the ruler of the world’s top oil exporter told the wider Arab gathering.

-Saudi Arabia and the UAE, which have lobbied Washington to contain their foe, Shi’ite Muslim Iran, have said they want to avoid war after drone strikes on oil pumping stations in the kingdom and the sabotage of tankers off the UAE coast.

 U.S. Secretary of State Mike Pompeo said on Thursday that the attacks on the four vessels near a major bunkering hub, just outside the Strait of Hormuz, were “efforts by Iranians to raise the price of crude oil around the world.”